 I write for the UK newspaper The Guardian, mainly on green travel.
 You can read my articles here.
-You might also find me popping up in other newspapers (though not ones owned by Rupert Murdoch or edited by Paul Dacre, you’ll be pleased to learn) and magazines, some of which you’ll find listed here.
-I host a monthly spoken word night-cum-pub quiz mash up called Stranger than Fiction that you really ought to come along to because it’s great fun and only costs six quid.
+You might also find me popping up in other newspapers (though not ones owned by Rupert Murdoch or edited by Paul Dacre, you’ll be cheered to learn) and magazines, some of which you’ll find listed here.
+I occasionally host a spoken word night-cum-pub quiz mash up called Stranger than Fiction.
 I also have a cracking Isle of Dogs-based romcom script unjustly gathering dust in a cupboard.
 Is there no start to my talents?

 You can follow me on twitter at @dixewills, though I can’t guarantee that you’ll improve your life by doing so.

 If you would like to contact me, please do so at dwills at phonecoop dot coop.
 Yes, that’s a dot coop address, the coolest thing on the internet and no mistake.